 There are good reasons why Arab politicians’ discourse in Israel is focused so much on official discrimination against the country’s Arabs, since this is a group which has not enjoyed equal rights in all domains from the time of the establishment of the State of Israel to the present.
 The Or Commission, tasked with determining the facts concerning the clashes of October 2000, interpreted its mandate very broadly and also delved into this issue.
 The commission’s report defined the foundations of Arab society’s standing in Israel, documented the inequalities from which it suffered, and determined that its discrimination was against the law.
 Among the commission’s recommendations was a clear call on the government to act to close the gaps between Jewish and Arab citizens through equal budgeting and promotion of improving the situation of Arab society in areas such as education, employment, industrial development, land for construction, and addressing the problems of the Bedouin dispersion.
 The commission also called for enabling Arab citizens to publicly and properly express their identity, culture and language, and to initiate activities that would encourage them to feel part of the country and to promote their integration.
 By now it has become clear that most of the commission’s recommendations were not implemented.
 While some advances have been made on a number of issues, the fundamental problems remain unresolved, and the Arab sector in Israel still suffers from significant discrimination on the part of the Israeli government.

-Some background regarding the role of the Holocaust in Israeli discourse was included, as Arab politicians and, in so doing, transmits a: harsh criticism againstfor the ongoing Israeli occupation, and the trampling of the Palestinian people’s rights.
+Some background regarding the role of the Holocaust in Israeli discourse was included, as Arab politicians incorporate into their discourse paradoxes that hint at the Nazi’s conduct during the Holocaust and, in so doing, transmit an implicit message: harsh criticism against the Israeli government for the ongoing Israeli occupation, the deprivation of the rights of Arab Israelis, and the trampling of the Palestinian people’s rights.
 It was important to provide some context applying Critical Discourse Analysis to show how Arab politicians employ emotional manipulations to influence general public opinion and thereby change the attitudes of the Israeli government.
-For example, when Arab politicians incorporates to the Holocaust, their central aim is not to identify with the suffering of the Jewish people during that period, but to raise harsh criticism against the Israeli government and compare its treatment of the Palestinians to that of the Nazis toward the Jewish people during the Holocaust.
+For example, when Arab politicians incorporate paradoxes that indirectly appeal to the Holocaust, their central aim is not to identify with the suffering of the Jewish people during that period, but to raise harsh criticism against the Israeli government and compare its treatment of the Palestinians to that of the Nazis toward the Jewish people during the Holocaust.

 Furthermore, some theoretical background concerning the concept of ‘topos,’ has been included because there is a strong link between this concept and the way that Arab politicians portray their criticism against the Israeli government, as will be extensively discussed throughout the article.
-Also discussed is some theoretical background on the use of as a rhetorical device with which the speaker can emotionally manipulate and influence the attitude of their audience.
+Also discussed is some theoretical background on the use of paradoxes as a rhetorical device with which the speaker can emotionally manipulate and influence the attitude of their audience.

-The paradoxical discourse of the Arab politicians have distinct rhetorical characteristic: The double messages rhetoric.
-Using such paradoxes is to identify with the suffering of the Jewish people during the Holocaust and simultaneously to deliver poignant criticism against the Israeli government’s treatment of Palestinians and the Arabs population in Israel, and, as such, reflects the double messages rhetoric, as will be further detailed below.
+The paradoxical discourse of the Arab politicians have distinct rhetorical characteristic: the double messages rhetoric.
+Using such paradoxes referring to the time of the Holocaust, signifies identification with the suffering of the Jewish people during the Holocaust and simultaneously sharp criticism against the Israeli government’s treatment of Palestinians and the Arabs population in Israel, and, as such, reflects the double messages rhetoric, as will be further detailed below.

 2 The Holocaust in Israeli discourse